MicrosoftDocs/cpp-docs/docs/standard-library/binary-function-struct.md

 ---
 # binary_function Struct

 An empty base struct that defines types that may be inherited by derived classes that provides a binary function object.
+Deprecated in C++11, removed in C++17.

 ## Syntax